savannahmarshall/Note-Taker/README.md

 This web-based application is used to write and save notes so that the user can organize their thoughts and keep track of tasks they need to complete.
 I was given starter code for this application.

 ### Key Learnings:
-* **Express:** Utilized Express.js and Node.js simultaneously.
+* **Express.js:** Developed a deeper understanding of using Express.js alongside Node.js.
-* **Delete Request:** Utilized delete request and fetch to ensure functionality of the delete button is working properly to remove notes from the page.
+* **DELETE Request:** Implemented DELETE requests using fetch to ensure the delete button works correctly, enabling users to remove notes from the list.
-* **Get and Post Requests:** Use both get and post requests to return and read the correct files.
+* **GET and POST Requests:** Utilized GET and POST requests to retrieve and save data, ensuring the application functions smoothly.

 ### Challenges Faced:
-* **Delete Functionality:** I struggled with getting the delete functionality to work at first, but was able to figure it out in the end by debugging.
+* **Delete Functionality:** Initially, I encountered difficulties with the delete functionality, but after thorough debugging, I successfully resolved the issue.
-* **Starter Code:** Working from starter code and trying to determine where the issues were was difficult because I did not write the original code.
+* **Working with Starter Code:** Understanding and modifying code I didn’t originally write was challenging, but it provided valuable experience in debugging and adapting existing code.

-By tackling these challenges, I enhanced my understanding of creating an application using and Express.js backend,
+Through these challenges, I enhanced my skills in creating applications with an Express.js backend.

 ## Table of Contents